PART 1 CHURCH TEACHINGS

 Eternal life is the quality of life one experiences when God rules his/her life.
 This can also be called the zoe life.
 [It’s] even thought of as a life that never [ends] because it comes from God.1

 John 3:15 That whosoever believeth in him should not perish, but have eternal life.

 - Your old man is crucified with Christ.

-Our old man refers to the sinful and corrupt nature located in our blood that has been crucified with Christ on the cross through our identification with Him.
-The body, which has belonged to or has been ruled by the power of sin, may now cease to be an instrument of it and thereby is no longer subject to its control.
+Our old man refers to the sinful and corrupt nature located in our bloodstream that has been crucified with Christ on the cross through our identification with Him.
+The body, which has been ruled by the power of sin, may now cease to be an instrument of it and is whereby no longer subject to its control.